 And by not supporting open market housing.

-See and comment on the suggested land allocations
+See the suggested land allocations

 If viewing the maps on mobile devices, you may find it easier to view in desktop site.